reggiecudjoe/389Rfall18/week/10/writeup/README.md

 ### Part 2 (30 Pts)
 This part was not very difficult.
-I intially ran "gpg --gen -key", inputed a name, email, and then a password to create a public key.
+I intially ran "gpg --gen-key", inputed a name, email, and then a password to create a public key.
 After this, I imported the pgpassigment.key using "gpg --import pgpassignment.key" and after a delay it outputted the recipient email "president@csec.umiac.umd.edu".
 Lastly, i used "gpg --output message.secret --encrypt --recipient president@csec.umiac.umd.edu "hello" to encrypt the file "hello" as message.secret.